JeeAu/NLP_Project/README.md

 # Understanding Customer Sentiment Through Natural Language Processing

-My project focused on building a robust pipeline to extract actionable insights from large-scale Amazon Office Products reviews by combining **exploratory data analysis (EDA)**, **topic modelling**, and **sentiment classification**.
+The project focused on building a robust pipeline to extract actionable insights from large-scale Amazon Office Products reviews by combining **exploratory data analysis (EDA)**, **topic modelling**, and **sentiment classification**.

+---

 ## Project Overview

 Online reviews have exploded in recent years and are now critical to both customers and companies.
 However, the informal, noisy, and context-dependent nature of these reviews makes large-scale analysis challenging.

-The project built an **end-to-end NLP pipeline** that:
+I built an **end-to-end NLP pipeline** that:

 - Cleans and pre-processes raw customer reviews
 - Discovers hidden themes/topics in the data
 - Classifies sentiments (positive/neutral/negative) at scale

-This pipeline is intended to help product teams understand customer pain points, discover unmet needs, and improve product design especially for eco-friendly items.
+This pipeline is intended to help product teams understand customer pain points, discover unmet needs, and improve product design—especially for eco-friendly items.

+---

 ## Methodology